rdignard08/RestGoatee-Core/README.md

 assert(derived.stringValue == nil);
 ```
 The rules are pretty simple, and guarantee you will never break the type system (an `NSURL*` property will always have an `NSURL` or `nil`).
-- If the value provided is a subclass of the property type it gets set to that value.
+- If the value provided has the same type or a sub type of the property type it gets set to that value.
 - If the value can be converted to the type of the property (`NSNumber` => `NSString` through `.stringValue`) it gets set to the converted value.
 - Otherwise the property remains unset and the value is discarded.
+You'll receive a runtime warning when this happens.
 - As a consequence, properties of type `id` or `NSObject*` will receive any value.

 ##### What if my API keys are snake case?